computer-lab/computerlab.io/source/_posts/lab-README.md

 ### Linting

 We ensure a common code style and eliminate bugs by using linters.
-The linters are set to run during development to problems can be addressed while writing code.
+Linters are set to run during development so problems can be addressed while writing code.

 ### Testing